 - Risks / Significance

 - Vision can be affected in several ways

 - inducement of strabismus which my lead to amblyopia

 - occlusion of the visual axis

-- inducement of astigmatism (related to position of tumor) and or myopia which might possibly lead to amblyopia; refractive error might possibly persist even after resolution of tumor
+- inducement of astigmatism (related to position of tumor) and or myopia which could lead to amblyopia; refractive error could persist even after resolution of tumor

 - Differential diagnosisImaging

 - tumor composed of numerous closely packed capillaries.

 Treatment / Medical /Surgery